open-metadata/OpenMetadata/docs/integrations/connectors/clickhouse/clickhouse-usage.md

 ---
 description: >-
-  This guide will help you install and configure the MSSQL Usage connector and run metadata ingestion workflows manually.
+  This guide will help you install and configure the ClickHouse Usage connector and run metadata ingestion workflows manually.
 ---

-# MSSQL Usage
+# ClickHouse Usage

 ## **Requirements**